Skip to main content

 Health problems have been one of several concerns for KORINDO Group to address through CSC programs such as free healthcare services and clinics established in each plantation block.
 To reach secluded citizens and build a healthy lifestyle, KORINDO Group also provides health education through itinerant doctors along with the ambulances and free health services every two weeks.
 Through these activities, people can receive health checks and immunizations as well as free medicine to boost health and prevent disease.

-To improve the economic independence and welfare of society, KORINDO Group provides productive business assistance such as business support for fish, poultry, cattle, and pig farms; rubber and palm oil plantations; and the ownership to units of shop houses and stalls.
-With productive and direct business assistance, it is expected to increase family income, economic development, and social welfare in a sustainable manner.
+To improve economic independence and the welfare of local communities, KORINDO Group provides productive business support, such as support for fish, poultry, cattle, pig farming; palm oil and rubber plantations; and ownership of shop houses and kiosks.
+This direct and productive support for business assistance to local farming communities is expected to increase each family’s income, accelerate economic growth, and promote sustainable social welfare.

 KORINDO Group always seeks to preserve the environment.
 Our concern for the environment has been proven by concrete actions through tree planting and routine environmental cleaning.
 We always engage and cooperate with various elements of society such as local authorities, military, police, as well as religious and customary leaders, so the entire community can participate in environment conservation.